-UV Laser Ablation Intricate and Complex Patterns Without Charring
+UV Laser Cutter Intricate and Complex Patterns Without Charring

 A-Laser knows the importance of focus in any business, and in the technologically complex world of lasers, it’s essential.
-With the use of ablation or synthetic erosion, ultra violet (UV) lasers mimic the natural wearing away process.
+With the use of ablation or synthetic erosion, ultraviolet (UV) laser cutters mimic the natural wearing away process.
 This state-of-the-art technology explodes material rather than melting it, creating a cleaner edge and less thermal impact.
 A-Laser ablation successfully handles polymides, precious metals, and thermal substrates.

 What is UV laser ablation?